shreyakmukherjee/attn-gcn-spp-uav/README.md

 # attn-gcn-spp-uav
-This project implements an Attention-Enhanced Graph Convolutional Network (GCN) combined with Spatial Pyramid Pooling (SPP) to classify plant health from UAV-captured imagery.
-The model is designed to capture both spatial and relational features effectively for precision agriculture.
+This project presents a model that combines an Attention-Enhanced Graph Convolutional Network (GCN) with Spatial Pyramid Pooling (SPP) to classify plant health using imagery captured by UAVs.
+The architecture is optimized to effectively extract both spatial and relational features, making it well-suited for applications in precision agriculture.